openvinotoolkit/npu_plugin/src/vpux_compiler/docs/chapters/generated/dialect/IE/_passes.md

 ### `-swap-maxpool-with-act`: Swaps the MaxPool and activation
 This pass is needed for MTL only since HW MaxPool does not support post-op operations.
 Operations are swapped only if there is an operation before MaxPool that supports post-ops.
-### `-uniquify-ops`: Remove duplicating operations with a common producer Value
-The pass is a part of `AdjustForVPU` pipeline.

-This pass merges operations that are identical to each other, combining consumers.
 ### `-unroll-batch`: Split FullyConnected inputs with multiple rows
 This pass splits `FullyConnected` inputs by rows.